Cornell-Tech-ML/mod4-Stephen0512/README.md

 #### Model Training Results

 Multiple runs were performed to obtain the best validation accuracy.
-The final model achieved majority 16/16 classification accuracy on the MNISTvalidation set.
+The final model achieved majority 16/16 classification accuracy on the MNIST validation set.

 The full training log can be found in [mnist.txt](mnist.txt).